This is unpublished

 Year 1: Clinical training

-Years 2 & 3 (3rd year is optional for those pursuing an academic career): Focused research training and continuity clinics
+Years 2 & 3 (3rd year is optional for those pursuing an academic career): Focused scholarly activity (research training and/or QI project) and continuity clinics.

 You Choose

-AI fellows choose among any relevant research laboratory throughout the UW system and affiliated institutions.
-Upon choosing a laboratory, the fellow will prepare a written research plan and establish a mentoring committee.
-The mentoring committee will assist in monitoring research progress and oversee the preparation of abstracts/presentations/manuscripts and additional aspects of career planning for the fellow.
-Fellows present new research data at regional, national or international meetings and publish these new data in peer-reviewed publications.
+AI fellows choose a focused scholarly project according to their area of interest.
+The fellows may choose a basic science or clinical research project with any mentor throughout the UW system and affiliated institutions.
+The fellows may also choose to focus on continuous quality improvement work.
+Upon choosing their mentor and scholarly activity project, the fellow will prepare a written research or QI project plan and establish a mentoring committee.
+The mentoring committee will assist in monitoring the progress of the research or QI project and oversee the preparation of abstracts/presentations/manuscripts and additional aspects of career planning for the fellow.
+Fellows present the products of their scholarly activities at regional, national or international meetings and publish these new data in peer-reviewed publications.

 Research Training Sites